ireland extends poststudy work eligibility for students studying remotely due to covid

-Ireland is allowing international students in their second semester of programmes delivered by Irish higher education institutions to remain eligible for post-study work rights if they are studying remotely outside of Ireland
+Ireland allows international students in the second semester of Irish higher education programs to continue to benefit from employment rights after their studies if they study remotely outside of Ireland.

-The temporary flexibility is comparable to that in Australia, Canada, and the UK and more generous than current rules in the US and New Zealand
+Temporary flexibility is comparable to that of Australia, Canada and the UK and more generous than the US and New Zealand rules

-Ireland has temporarily adjusted a key immigration policy affecting international students in light of COVID, in an effort both to protect students’ ability to stay in Ireland after their studies to work and to discourage students from travelling back to Ireland during COVID.
+Ireland temporarily changed a key immigration policy for international students in light of COVID, in an effort to both improve students' ability to stay in Ireland to work after graduation and to discourage students from returning to Ireland during COVID.

-For a short time, international students who are studying online and/or remotely in their second semester of an Irish higher education programme will remain eligible for the Bachelor's Degree (1G) program for a short period of time.
+International students studying online and / or remotely in the second semester of an Irish higher education program will remain eligible for the Bachelor's Degree (1G) program for a short period of time.

-This programme allows non-EU/EEA students graduating with a degree from a recognised Irish awarding body to remain in Ireland to look for graduate-level employment for a period of up to 24 months depending on their level of schooling attained.
+This program allows non-EU / EEA students who graduate with a degree from a recognized Irish awarding institution to stay in Ireland to seek employment at the university level for up to 24 months, depending on the level of education achieved.
 They can then apply for a Green Card (work permit) after 24 months.
-Before the pandemic and until now, students had to apply for the programme while they are were studying in-person in Ireland.
+Before the pandemic and until now, students had to apply for the program while studying in Ireland in person.

 Certain conditions must be met

-Students can apply for this programme if they have returned to their home countries due to the pandemic or if they have not been able to obtain an appointment because of COVID restrictions.
-They can submit their applications, along with scans of required documentation, electronically to the Registration Office, Burgh Quay, Dublin.
-They will be required to register in Ireland when they are able to return to the country.
+Students can apply for this program if they returned to their home country due to the pandemic or were unable to get an appointment due to COVID restrictions.
+They can send their applications electronically to the Registry Office, Burgh Quay, Dublin, with scans of the required documentation.
+They must register in Ireland if they can return to the country.

-A letter from their higher education institution stating that they were a student for the academic year 2020/2021;
+A letter from their higher education institution stating that they were students for the 2020/2021 academic year;

-A letter from the relevant awarding body or institution that they have achieved the award for which they were enrolled as a student.
+A letter from the competent contracting body or institution informing them that they have obtained the award for which they were enrolled as students.

 In line with other destinations

-Ireland’s announcement follows the lead of some other leading destinations that have enacted new – COVID-specific – post-study work rights policies.
-These include Canada, Australia, and the UK.
+Ireland's announcement follows the example of some other major destinations that have introduced new COVID-specific – post-study work rights policies.
+These include Canada, Australia, and the United Kingdom.

-The US has not announced any more flexibility regarding its Optional Practical Training Program (OPT); students have to be in the US studying for their programmes to count towards OPT eligibility, and New Zealand has also not adjusted its post-study work rights policies.
+The United States has not announced any more flexibility with regards to its Optional Practical Training Program (OPT); students must be in the United States to study for their programs to count towards eligibility for the OPT and New Zealand has also not changed its post-study work rights policies.

-In a related development, a group of international students has launched an online petition to ask for further concessions in light of COVID.
-They are asking the Irish government to extend the visas of all graduate students for one more year to heighten the chances of students being able to obtain employment in Ireland – which the students note is more difficult to achieve because of COVID.
+In a related development, a group of international students launched an online petition asking for further concessions in light of COVID.
+They are asking the Irish government to extend visas for all graduate students for another year to increase students' chances of finding a job in Ireland, which students say is more difficult to obtain due to COVID.

-During the years in which the UK tightened its visa and post-study work rights rules for non-EU/EEA students, Ireland’s Third Level Graduate Programme was a key competitive advantage for Irish higher education institutions, which were able to attract some of the students who might otherwise have gone to the UK.
-The number of new non-EU/EEA students from outside the European Economic Area (EEA) pursuing higher education in Ireland jumped by 45% between 2013 and 2017.
+In the years when the UK tightened visa and employment rights rules for non-EU / EEA students, the Irish Graduate Program of the 3rd degree was a key competitive advantage for Irish higher education institutions, which were able to attract a portion of students who might otherwise have gone to the UK.
+The number of new non-EU / EEA students from outside the European Economic Area (EEA) pursuing higher education in Ireland increased by 45% between 2013 and 2017.

-The UK has now restored two-year work rights, which will make it more competitive again in non-EU/EEA markets (but it is also facing the potential loss of thousands of EU students as a result of Brexit).
-Some believe that Brexit offers new potential for Irish institutions to attract EU/EEA students, particularly students looking for ELT courses.
+The UK has now restored labor rights for two years, which will again make it more competitive in non-EU / EEA markets (but it also faces the potential loss of thousands of EU students due to Brexit).
+Some believe that Brexit offers Irish institutions new potential to attract EU/EEA students, particularly students seeking ELT courses.